Seville exceeds spending limit by eighty seven million for twenty twenty five

-The Seville City Council has closed the fiscal year with a budget shortfall of 87 million euros, exceeding the legal limit established.
-The increase was concentrated in public services, investments, and personnel, items that were not foreseen in the initial planning.
+The Seville City Council has closed the fiscal year with a budget shortfall of 87 million euros, exceeding the established legal limit.
+The increase was concentrated in public services, investments, and personnel, items that were not included in the initial planning.
 This deviation forces an adjustment of accounts and a rethinking of priorities for the coming year.

 How the shortfall affects municipal digitalization 💻